wp-plugins/insert-or-embed-articulate-content-into-wordpress/readme.txt

 === Insert or Embed Articulate Content into Wordpress ====
 Contributors: Brian Batt
 Donate link: http://www.articulatefreak.com/presenter/insert-or-embed-articulate-content-into-wordpress-plugin/
-Tags: articulate, presenter, quizmaker, engage, storyline, insert, embed, iframe Requires at least: 2.0.2
+Tags: articulate, presenter, quizmaker, engage, storyline, insert, embed, iframe, studio Requires at least: 3.5.0
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 2.12
+Stable tag: 4.0
 Quickly embed or insert Articulate content into a post or page.

 == Description ==

 This plugin will add a new toolbar icon (the letter 'a') next to the 'Add Media' button on the Edit Post and Edit Page pages.
 Upon clicking this toolbar icon, you will have the ability to upload your published Articulate content as a ZIP file.
 Once uploaded, the plugin will automatically extract the content, find the approriate .html file, and add code to your post or page that will display your Articulate content as an iframe or a lightbox.
-Works with Articulate Storyline and Articulate Studio.

 == Installation ==